swrlly/erdos393/README.md

 # Caveats?

 I didn't consider negative factors in bruteforcing.
 But I did use the geometric mean approach with windows going to negative values and didn't see any negative factors showing up for minimal $m$.
 Also, if there were possible negative $a_i$'s, then I believe they should only happen when there's an even number of $a_i$'s corresponding to the lowest $m$, since they'd all be negative with the same $m$.
 If one $a_i$ was negative, then (I believe) it would be better to choose the positive version instead, because it'd be closer to the geometric mean.
 If that is true then is is sufficient to consider only positive factorizations.

+Terence provided solid [reasoning](https://github.com/teorth/erdosproblems/issues/92#issuecomment-3293076473) on why negative numbers do not need to be considered.